-- 54. The level of the weighting applied to non-financial measures reflects the level of importance the entity places on managing its risk profile and supporting broader objectives beyond financial performance. - 55.
-A prudent entity would clearly define how material weighting is applied in the design of variable remuneration arrangements, and quantify the impact that non-financial measures can have on remuneration outcomes.
-It would not be prudent to rely on a completely discretionary or opaque process. - 56.
-In assessing whether material weight is being applied effectively in the design and determination of variable remuneration outcomes, a prudent Board would consider whether the weighting: - a) is a sufficient incentive to influence an individual's behaviour, priorities and decisions; - b) is robust and cannot be overshadowed or diminished by performance or outperformance on financial measures; - c) is applied to measures over which the individual has a reasonable degree of control and influence; - d) is applied to measures that effectively support the objectives of the remuneration framework, including risk management; and - e) has been demonstrated to work in practice to incentivise prudent outcomes over time, where this is possible to determine. - 57.
+- 59. APRA expects entities to clearly define how material weighting is applied in the design of variable remuneration arrangements, and quantify the impact that non-financial measures can have on remuneration outcomes.
+It would not be prudent to rely on a completely discretionary or opaque process. - 60.
+In assessing whether material weight is being applied effectively in the design and determination of variable remuneration outcomes, a prudent Board would consider whether the weighting: - a) is a sufficient incentive to influence an individual's behaviour, priorities and decisions; - b) is robust and cannot be overshadowed or diminished by performance or outperformance on financial measures; - c) is applied to measures over which the individual has a reasonable degree of control and influence; - d) is applied to measures that effectively support the objectives of the remuneration framework, including risk management; and - e) has been demonstrated to work in practice to incentivise prudent outcomes over time, where this is possible to determine. - 61.
 Material weightings may vary across roles.
-For some roles, such as the Chief Risk Officer, the weighting applied to non-financial measures would be the predominate driver of variable remuneration outcomes.
-This could also be the case for a broader range of roles during some periods, such as where an entity is rebuilding financial resilience or implementing a remediation programme. - 58.
-A prudent Board would clearly define a minimum level or range for the weighting and impact of non-financial measures in variable remuneration.
-Good practice would be for the Board to review this level or range on an annual basis to ensure it is operating as intended in driving expected behaviours. - 59.
+For some roles, such as the Chief Risk Officer, the weighting applied to non-financial measures would typically be the predominate driver of variable remuneration outcomes.
+This could also be the case for a broader range of roles during some periods, such as where an entity is rebuilding financial resilience or implementing a remediation programme. - 62.
+A prudent Board would establish clear guidelines to ensure appropriate weight is applied to non-financial measures in the determination of variable remuneration.
+This could include a minimum level or range.
+Good practice would be for the Board to review these guidelines on an annual basis to ensure it is operating as intended in driving expected behaviours. - 63.
 To assess whether the weighting for non-financial measures is driving intended behaviours and outcomes in practice, a prudent Board would consider how effectively risk and conduct is managed.
 Reporting on non-financial measures for the entity as a whole, as well as aggregate information on risk adjustments, would support this assessment.
 Entities with a high reliance on downward adjustments for adverse risk and conduct outcomes would investigate root causes and, where appropriate, consider if the weighting to non-financial measures needs to be increased or the design improved.